23W-GBAC/Jokestevens/automation.md

 # Crafting Your Python Oasis
 ## 1. Installing Python:
 Head over to the official Python website and get the latest version compatible with your operating system.
-Follow the installation wizard to download python
+Follow the installation wizard to download python.

 ## 2. Pip - The Gateway to Python Libraries:
  Open your terminal or command prompt and run: